nwisbeta/github.io/pages/snomed_valueset/snomed_valueset_landing_page.md

 SNOMED CT's Expression Constraint Language (ECL) allows you to build complex searches of resources in the query, from the URL.

-In this example, the query specifies that the server search several expanded concepts by their codes, and sets a string filter of 'plaster' to narrow the search.
+In this example, the query specifies that the server search several expanded concepts by their codes, and sets a (text) string filter of 'plaster' to narrow the search.
 The double 'less than' sign includes the top level concept in the search.

 From [SNOMED ECL documentation](https://confluence.ihtsdotools.org/display/DOCECL/6.1+Simple+Expression+Constraints)